 - In bad cases – confusion, vomiting and even coma

-If your baby appears to suffer from heat stroke, he might need hospital treatment.
+If your baby appears to suffer from heat stroke, he/she might need hospital treatment.
 Call for urgent help!

-In the meantime, bring him to a cool (not cold) place, try make your baby drink fluid (if conscious) and cool him off by using cool damp cloths.
+In the meantime, bring him to a cool (not cold) place, try to make your baby drink fluid (if conscious) and cool him/her off by using cool damp cloths.